launchdarkly/featureflags/2 - Uses.md

-## Recommended uses and how they help.
+## Recommended uses and how they help
 #### Early Access
 Run beta programs on your live application by explicitly including the people you want to see a new feature.
 Like lining up for a new movie coming out, people really want to see your new functionality.
 Whether it’s a person or organization or even country.
 It’s a common best practice to roll out to Canada before the United States or to New Zealand before Australia.